-The Title IX Coordinator

-O'Neil Hall, Room 037

-434-297-7988

-TitleIXCoordinator@virginia.edu

-Deputy Title IX Coordinator
+- The Title IX Coordinator O'Neil Hall, Suite C023 434-297-7988 TitleIXOffice@virginia.edu - Deputy Title IX Coordinator O'Neil Hall, Suite C023 434-297-7988, TitleIXOffice@virginia.edu

-O'Neil Hall, Room 037

-434-297-7988,

-TitleIXCoordinator@virginia.edu

-Office of the Dean of Students (ODOS)

-Peabody Hall, second level
+Student Affairs Care & Support Services Peabody Hall, second level 434-924-7133 After hours: 434-924-7166, studentaffairs@virginia.edu

-434-924-7133

-After hours: 434-924-7166,

-odos@virginia.edu

-The Office of the Dean of Students (ODOS) can provide students with information, support, and assistance and can arrange for a broad range of Supportive Measures.
-Title IX and ODOS employees will ensure students receive written notification of all their rights and options, regardless of whether a student chooses to report Prohibited Conduct to the University or the police.
-Title IX and ODOS employees have received training for this purpose and will assist students in determining whether certain forms of Supportive Measures may be beneficial and appropriate.
-ODOS employees are categorized as "Responsible Employees" and are therefore required to report information disclosed to them about Prohibited Conduct to the University's Title IX Coordinator.
+The Title IX Office and Student Affairs can provide students with information, support, and assistance and can arrange for a broad range of Supportive Measures.
+Title IX and Student Affairs employees will ensure students receive written notification of all their rights and options, regardless of whether a student chooses to report Prohibited Conduct to the University or the police.
+Title IX and Student Affairs employees have received training for this purpose and will assist students in determining whether certain forms of Supportive Measures may be beneficial and appropriate.
+Student Affairs emplovees categorized are as "Responsible Employees" and are therefore required to report information disclosed to them about Prohibited Conduct to the University's Title IX Coordinator.
 If a complainant requests (a) that personally identifying information not be shared with the respondent, (b) that no investigation be pursued and/or (c) that no disciplinary action be taken, the University will seek to honor this request unless there is a health or safety risk to the complainant or to any member of the University community.
-The Title IX Grievance Process and Procedures for Sexual and Gender-Based Misconduct provide additional guidance about how the University will evaluate such requests.
+The Title IX Grievance Process and Procedures for Sexual Gender-Based Misconduct and provide additional guidance about how the University will evaluate such requests.
 The University will maintain the privacy of any Supportive Measures provided under the Sexual Misconduct Policy to the extent practicable and will promptly address any violation of the protective measures.
-The resources can be found in the Resource and Reporting Guides for Students, which can be found at: eocr.virginia.edu/appendixc.
+Additional resources can be found in the Help and Support guides for Students, which can be https://cavcare.virginia.edu/helpfound at: support/support-students

 The availability of Supportive Measures will be determined by the specific circumstances of each case.
-The Title IX Coordinator, in conjunction with ODOS, will consider a number of factors in determining which measures to take, including the needs of the student seeking Supportive Measures; the severity or pervasiveness of the alleged Conduct; as appropriate, any continuing effects; whether the complainant and the respondent share the same residence hall, dining hall, academic course(s), job or parking location(s); and whether other judicial measures have been taken to protect the complainant (e.g., protective orders).
+The Title IX Coordinator. in conjunction with Student Affairs, will consider a number of factors in determining which measures to take, including the needs of the Supportive Measures; the student seeking or pervasiveness of the alleged severitv Prohibited Conduct; as appropriate, any continuing effects; whether the complainant and the respondent share the same residence hall, dining hall, academic course(s), job or parking location(s); and whether other judicial measures have been taken to protect the complainant (e.g., protective orders).
 When implementing such measures, the University will seek to minimize the burden imposed by such measures as appropriate to the specific circumstance of each case.